mockoon/mockoon/packages/cli/README.md

 }
 ```

-Environments with the same UUID found in multiple directories are only listed once (the first occurrence wins).
+Mocks with the same UUID found in multiple directories are only listed once (the first occurrence wins).

 **Examples**: